 Any dramatic swings outside that range, however, may indicate a problem somewhere.
 But what?

-First of all, give some thought as to whether this might actually be perfectly normal.
+First, give some thought whether this might actually be perfectly normal.
 Remember, the 15-20F variance is an average across the entire cook under ideal conditions.
 If it’s really cold or really hot outside, your Traeger has to work hard to compensate.
 In such cases, you might find temperature swings outside that range that are not the fault of the grill itself.
 Do what you can to protect your grill from the elements to minimize the effects of the weather.

 If you’re sure it’s not the weather, a good first place to look is your fire pot.
 The fire pot was designed for a series of holes for optimal airflow.
 If new holes appear thanks to our old nemesis corrosion, you’ll get too much air and higher temperatures as a result.